rhcsolutions/rhcsolutions.com_2026/README.md

 4. Deploy

 If you need to keep `cms-data/` persistent in Vercel, use an external store (S3/R2/DB).
 The local file CMS is best for single-host deployments like Docker/Railway.
+This repo includes a minimal `vercel.json` to use Node 18 for API routes.

 ## Features